SIBO Test UK – Small Intestine Bacteria Overgrowth

 • Fibromyalgia

-Research shows the main cause of small intestinal bacterial overgrowth (SIBO) is a reduction or slowing of motility (the movement of food) through the gut impacting on the levels of bacteria present in the small intestines.
-Think of a stagnant pond where bacteria flourish and grow in large unwanted amounts opposed to a clean, free-flowing stream which keeps bacteria levels as they should be.
+Research shows the main cause of small intestinal bacterial overgrowth (SIBO) is a reduction or slowing of motility (the movement of food) through the gut.
+Imagine your digestive system flowing like a stream, then think of a stagnant pond where bacteria can easily flourish and grow in large unwanted amounts opposed to a clean, free-flowing stream, which keeps bacteria levels as they should be.

 There are two main causes of slowed motility in the gut:

-1. The cleansing sweeping action ‘Migrating Motor Complex’ MMC in the gut stops working properly.
+1. The cleansing sweeping action, ‘Migrating Motor Complex’ MMC in the gut stops working properly.
 The MMC makes cleansing, sweeping-like motions between meals that “clean” the small intestine.
-This should move undigested food and excess bacteria towards the large intestines.
-When the MMC is faulty, undigested food becomes food for the bacteria causing or exacerbating SIBO.
-The major cause of malfunctioning MMC is food poisioning.
+This should move undigested food and excess bacteria towards the large intestine.
+When the MMC is faulty, undigested food becomes food for the bacteria, causing or exacerbating SIBO.
+The major cause of malfunctioning MMC is food poisoning.

 2. Structural changes which affect the motility of the gut can also cause SIBO.
 Some diseases, medical conditions and procedures can cause these structural changes.
-For example, scarring after operations, inflammatory bowel disease, diverticulosis, blind loops, radiation damage, stricture, fistulas, intestinal pseudo obstruction and adhesions resulting from surgery are all known to impact on or cause SIBO.
+For example, scarring after operations, inflammatory bowel disease, diverticulosis, blind loops, radiation damage, stricture, fistulas, intestinal pseudo-obstruction and adhesions resulting from surgery are all known to impact or cause SIBO.

 Contributory and risk factors that can affect SIBO: